tartley/genesis/README.txt

 Alternative implementation: Before search-and-replace, we choose a license file based on --license.

-Auto generated tags: G{year}, G{date}

 Not actually tested on Ubuntu

 No binaries are available, which makes Genesis unusable unless you you have Python 3.2 foremost on your path.

+Default template setup.py does not put data_files into the manifest.in

+Should allow user to interactively supply values for undefined tags.

+Default template should produce sdist, register and upload to PyPI

+Default template should produce a Windows binary (if user is on Windows)

 Not for v1 release:
 ...................

-Default template setup.py does not put data_files into the manifest.in
+Default template should work on Python2.x as well as 3.x

+Default template should produce a Mac binary (if user is on a Mac)

+Default template should produce a Linux binary (if user is on Linux)

+Default template should include documentation.

+Default template should upload docs to ReadThedocs

+Should preserve permissions on template files.

+Should override argparse's default 'usage' string, to show name=value pairs explicitly.

+Auto generated tags: G{year}, G{date}

 Don't know what to use for project url:
 Explicit G{url} tag requires setting on command line for every project, or else